eaedk/CA-Trainee-Story/readme.md

-# CA-Projects-Summary
+# CA-Story
-Here is the summary of the projects done during the Career Accelerator.
+Here is the place to tell the story of your experience of the Career Accelerator program.

+**Instruction**: Fork, fill and embellish this repository. *Remove this instruction when you'll done.*

+# What is the Career Accelerator for Me ?
+...

+# Reasons why I joined the Career Accelerator ?

+# What did I learn during the program ?
+...

-## Summary table
+## Projects' Summary Table

 <table style="width: 1%;" border="1" cellpadding="1">
 <tbody>